NCEAS/metacat/docs/user/metacat/source/configuration.rst

 Additional configuration for Tomcat 7
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+When you log in Morpho which connects Metacat running on Tomcat 7, you may get an
+error like "Fatal error sending data to Metacat: Bad Set_Cookie header:JSESSIONID=...".
-In order to allow Morpho to communicate with Metacat, the <Catalina_HOME>/conf/context.xml
+In order to fix the issue, the <Catalina_HOME>/conf/context.xml
 (e.g., /var/lib/tomcat7/conf/context.xml) file should be modified.
 Add a new attribute - "useHttpOnly" and set it to false for the "Context" element::

   <Context useHttpOnly="false">

+After the modification, Tomcat 7 should be restarted.